 As you can tell by the beach balls in the graphic above, the movement in the seafloor was vertical.
 View complete summary of the quake.

-For example, the oil tanker Ida Knudsen was declared a total loss after she encountered a shock wave from nasty undersea earthquake.
-You might also like to read hundreds of other examples of ships knock about by undersea earthquakes.
+For example, the oil tanker Ida Knudsen was declared a total loss after she encountered a shock wave from a nasty undersea earthquake.
+You might also like to read hundreds of other examples of ships knock about by undersea earthquakes between 1700 and 1899 and between 1900 and 2009.

 Remember that rapid and excessive changes in the surrounding water pressure is every diving mammals worse nightmare come true, especially whales returning to the surface after a deep dive, and supersaturated with nitrogen.
 In fact, the Deafwhale Society has traced over 200 whale beachings over the last 30 years, each of these strandings occurred on average 26 days after, and 2,700 miles downstream, from a shallow undersea earthquake.